ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 ---

 Testing is a major problem in software development: there is never enough of it.
-It becomes especially true in a database management system, whose task is to interpret a query language that works on the persistent state managed by the system in a distributed fashion.
+It becomes especially true for a database management system, whose task is to interpret a query language that works on the persistent state managed by the system in a distributed fashion.
 Each of these three functions is hard enough to test even in isolation, and it gets much worse when you combine them.
 As